stackhpc/os-networks/README.md

 for details.
 Each entry in the list is a dictionary containing the following items:

 - `network`: The name of the network to share.
-This netowrk is normally owned by the `admin` project and not `shared` or `external`.
+This network is normally owned by the `admin` project and not `shared` or `external`.
 - `access`: The mode of sharing with the target project(s).
 Valid options are `access_as_external` and `access_as_shared`